Kayvon Thibodeaux 2022 NFL Draft Profile: Everything you need to know about potential Jets and Giants target

 - New York JetsLiveTodayTomorrowvs--|

-With the Jets and Giants both having two picks in the Top 10 of the 2022 NFL Draft, let's take a look at one prospect who may be taken by either team: Michigan edge rusher Aidan Hutchinson.
+With the Jets and Giants both having two picks in the Top 10 of the 2022 NFL Draft, let's take a look at one prospect who may be taken by either team: Oregon edge rusher Kayvon Thibodeaux...

 By The Numbers